How I shop for clothing for myself and my kids on a very tight budget and make it work!

 Take shoes.
 I always heard and read about mother complaining about “keeping kids in shoes” but I had NO IDEA how many shoes my kids would ACTUALLY go through!
 Shoes get ruined and kids outgrow them faster than you can blink.
 And that’s not including any boots or slippers or dress shoes!

 I also don’t have any friends or relatives with kids who are a year older than mine so hand-me-downs are few and far between!
+I do try to pass on the items I have to others.
+Even if I am not so lucky that doesn’t mean other can’t be!

 Sometimes I feel like all I do is shop.
 But I don’t actually spend any money- I just keep on looking and looking for things that I need at a price point I can afford.